 British born anthropologist and writer Jane Goodall is a listener and messenger of hope today.
 She assures her readers that there are four reasons why we will be able to save our environment and ourselves from cataclysmic horror: the amazing human intellect, the resilience of nature, the power of young people, and the indomitable human spirit.
-Swedish teen environmental activist Greta Thunberg has traveled the globe with her passionate plea directed at world leaders to take the critical steps necessary to effect global healing.
+Swedish teen environmental activist Greta Thunberg has traveled the globe with her passionate plea directed at world leaders to take the critical steps needed to effect global healing.
 Orthodox Ecumenical Patriarch Bartholomew I, also known as the "Green Patriarch," has preached to academics and religious leaders calling them to move beyond intellectualism when it comes to environment and to seek real change.
-Pope Francis, in his encyclical Laudato Si', sees success in solving problems like climate change only if we take swift action and work together as one world.